MicrosoftDocs/azure-docs/articles/azure-monitor/app/app-map.md

 :::image type="content" source="media/app-map/view-details.png" alt-text="Screenshot that shows how to view details for a selected node in an application map." lightbox="media/app-map/view-details-large.png":::

-Each section of the pane has an option to see more information in a larger view, such as failures, performance, and details about failed requests and dependencies.
+Each pane section includes an option to see more information in an expanded view, including failures, performance, and details about failed requests and dependencies.

 ### Investigate failures

 In the node details pane, you can use the **Investigate failures** option to view all failures for the component:

 :::image type="content" source="media/app-map/investigate-failures.png" alt-text="Screenshot that shows how to select the Investigate failures option in the node details pane." border="false" lightbox="media/app-map/investigate-failures-large.png":::

+The **Failures** view lets you explore failure data for operations, dependencies, exceptions, and roles related to the selected component:

 :::image type="content" source="media/app-map/view-failures.png" alt-text="Screenshot that shows the Failures view for a selected component." lightbox="media/app-map/view-failures-large.png":::